Chloé Zhao makes Oscar history, winning best director

 The night’s first winner was Emerald Fennell, the writer-director of the provocative revenge thriller “Promising Young Woman,” for best screenplay.
 Fennell, winning for her feature debut, is the first woman win solo in the category since Diablo Cody (“Juno”) in 2007.

 The broadcast instantly looked different.
-It’s being shot in 24 frames-per-second and in more widescreen format — more like a movie.
+It’s being shot in 24 frames-per-second and in more widescreen format.
 In a more intimate show without an audience beyond nominees, winners were given wider latitude in their speeches.

 King explained how Sunday's Oscars were even possible — testing, vaccinations, social distancing and more testing.
 The safety protocols, she said, echoed those of film shoots during the pandemic.